 Also consider colours other than black that complement your complexion, for example, crisp pastels, silver, gold and deep reds and plums.

-then it is good hostess etiquette to make it absolutely clear on the invite what is expected within the parameters of the Black Tie dress code.
-A few short lines to dispel any confusion could be “Saturday night is Black Tie but palazzo pants will be fine”.
+If you are hosting an event then it is good hostess etiquette to make it absolutely clear on the invite what is expected within the parameters of the Black Tie dress code.
+A few short lines to dispel any confusion could be “Saturday night is Black Tie but palazzo pants are fine”.

-If you do arrive at an event and feel that you have not correctly interpreted the dress code then my advice would be to use self-confidence, splattered with a little self-deprecating humour to get you through the evening.
-A big smile,
+If you do arrive at an event and feel that you have not correctly interpreted the dress code then my advice would be to use self-confidence, splattered with a little self-deprecating humour to get you through the evening!